I grew up the eldest of four kids.

 Perhaps you, as a parent or grandparent, are feeling a bit sad as Christmas approaches because you cannot give your children everything they want.

 And if you are able to do all they want, don’t do it!

 We live in an entitled culture.
 And it’s dangerous.

-In order to keep our kids happy or to avoid disappointing them, we give in excess.
+To keep our kids happy or to avoid disappointing them, we give in excess.
 This is bad for us and bad for our kids.

 They are going to live in a world where they will not always be able to have whatever they want when they want it.
-If they don’t begin to learn this lesson while they are young they will have a very miserable life as an adult.
+If they don’t begin to learn this lesson while they are young, they will have a very miserable life as an adult.

 Our kids have to learn to wait.